~ Right Click Anywhere for Navigation Menu ~

 We're told that the effects of a yajna are felt on not just the physical, mental, psychic or spiritual levels but on the supramental levels as well.
 A Yajna is an esoteric act and thus penetrates deep into the area of mysticism.

-Crucifixion - Sacrifice/Yajna for Remission of Sins/Karma
+Crucifixion - Sacrifice/Yajna for Remission of Sins/Karma:

-According to the Laws of Nature, we're all held accountable for our past actions (karma) and, as astrologers familiar with the principle of remedial measures to alleviate negative karma (remission of sins), we also know that such remedies are usually out of reach for those most in need - the poor and afflicted!
+According to the Laws of Nature, we're all held accountable for our past actions (karma) and, as astrologers familiar with the principle of remedial measures to alleviate negative karma (remission of sins), we also know that such remedies are often out of reach for those most in need - the poor and afflicted!

 Yajnas (offerings/sacrifice) performed by priests on our behalf, and Gems for afflicted planets, can cost a great deal.

-Divine Mother - MahaLakshmi
+Divine Mother - MahaLakshmi:

-It is said of Divine Mother:
+It is said of Mother Divine:

-“I exist everywhere, in every time, in every object, every form.
-But especially who know me in love and delight.
 Those who come to peace can come to love, those who are devoid of their own selves.
 Open your hearts and share with one another.
 Know that each and every form that you see is merely my reflection.
 Take joy in life.
 Be at peace.
 Be happy and share. “

 All existence is universal consciousness absorbed in the highest bliss.
 And the bliss grows.
 And greater bliss.

 "I am the Mother of the universe, and I love you all, every atom of my manifestation.
-Not one of you is different from me.
-Pure consciousness."
+Not one of you is different from me...pure consciousness."

-Divine Mother takes Many Forms
+Divine Mother takes Many Forms:

 St. Catherine describes her vision thus: